spanishdict/ghost-s3/README.md

 ## Create a storage module

-Create a file `content/storage/ghost-s3/index.js` (manually those folders if they do not exist).
+Create a file `content/storage/ghost-s3/index.js` (manually create those folders if they do not exist).
 Put this code inside of it.

 ```javascript
 'use strict';